Call to Heads of State of the African Union to Ratify the African Medicines Agency Treaty

 3. The African Medicines Agency Governing Board to recognise patients as key partners in the management structures and development of the future Agency.

-The following organizations support this call (in alphabetical order):
+The following organizations support this call.

 Action Group for Health, Human Rights and HIV and AIDS – AGHA